Heartburn is a burning sensation or pain in the esophagus, just below the sternum.

 Risk factors include those that increase acid production in the stomach and structural problems that allow acid reflux into the esophagus.

 Some common foods we eat and drink stimulate the increase of stomach acid secretion by setting the stage for heartburn.
 Over-the-counter medications can also precipitate heartburn.

 - Aspirin (Bayer, etc.).

 - Ibuprofeno (Motrin, Advil, Nuprin, etc.).

 - Carbonated drinks.

 - Acid foods (tomatoes and oranges).

-Smoking and the consumption of high-fat foods tend to affect the function of the lower esophageal sphincter (LES), causing it to relax from the stomach and allow the acid to flow back into the esophagus.
+Smoking and consuming high-fat foods tend to affect the lower esophageal sphincter (LES) function, causing it to relax from the stomach and allow the acid to flow back into the esophagus.

-A hiatal hernia where a portion of the stomach is located inside the chest instead of in the abdomen, can affect how the LES works and is a risk factor for reflux.
+A hiatal hernia, where a portion of the stomach is located inside the chest instead of the abdomen, can affect how the LES works and is a risk factor for reflux.

 Hiatal hernias by themselves do not cause symptoms.
 Only when the LES fails does acidity occur.